 CCMA COVID-19 POLICY

 The health and safety of our community, artists, staff, volunteers and attendees is our top priority as we head into London, ON this November for Country Music Week 2021.
-As such, the Canadian Country Music Association (CCMA) will be moving forward in alignment with the current provincial health guidelines and the Province’s Proof of Vaccination requirements: everyone who wishes to attend Country Music Week 2021 must provide proof of double-vaccination with the second vaccine dose received at least 14 days prior (by November 12) to the start of the event on November 26.
+As such, the Canadian Country Music Association (CCMA) will be moving forward in alignment with the current provincial health guidelines and the Province’s Proof of Vaccination requirements: everyone who wishes to attend Country Music Week 2021 must provide proof of double-vaccination with the second vaccine dose received at least 14 days prior (by November 12) to the start of the event on November 26, with the exception of outdoor CCMA events on November 27th and 29th.
 This includes attendees, staff, volunteers and artists.
 Masks will be required at all indoor spaces.
-Vaccines approved by the government of Canada include J&J. More information regarding approved vaccines can be found HERE.
+Vaccines approved by the government of Canada includes J&J. More information regarding approved vaccines can be found HERE.

 In addition each host hotel will have their own requirements for those wishing to book.
 Please be sure to review these carefully in advance of making a reservation.